dv4mp1r3/spacebot/README.md

 ## Requirements.

-Python 3.11+ with pip for host or docker
+Python 3.10.x or 3.11.x with pip for host or docker

 ## Installation & Usage